rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 Container snapshots, along with a snapshot server (which we will get to more later), are probably the most important aspect of running a production LXD server.
 Snapshots ensure quick recovery, and can be used for safety when you are, say, updating the primary software that runs on a particular container.
 If something happens during the update that breaks that application, you simply restore the snapshot and you are back up and running with only a few seconds worth of downtime.

-The author used LXD containers for PowerDNS public facing servers, and the process of updating those applications became so much more worry-free, when you could snapshot the container first before continuing.
+The author used LXD containers for PowerDNS public facing servers, and the process of updating those applications became so much more worry-free, since you can snapshot the container first before continuing.

-You can snapshot a container while it is running.
-We'll start by getting a snapshot of the ubuntu-test container by doing:
+You can even snapshot a container while it is running.
+We'll start by getting a snapshot of the ubuntu-test container by using this command:

 `lxc snapshot ubuntu-test ubuntu-test-1`